mkondratek/git-machete-blog-post/blog.md

 Creating and maintaining small, focused, easy-to-review PRs is a comfortable and desired approach for both the authors and, especially, the reviewers.
-[VirtusLab](https://virtuslab.com/) created a plugin that eases the management of 2+ branches in the repository while also promoting creation of small PRs &mdash;
+We created a plugin that eases the management of 2+ branches in the repository while also promoting creation of small PRs &mdash;
 **a git repository organizer, and a rebase/merge/push/pull automation tool, named Git Machete.**

-It allows to look at the state of the repository from a previously inexperienceable perspective.
+It allows for looking at the state of the repository from a previously inexperienceable perspective.
 It puts the primary focus on branches (rather than commits), their relationship to each other, and their relationship to the remote repository.
-Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the relationships mentioned.
+Moreover, it provides both diagnostic and corrective functionalities for the shape of the repository and the mentioned relationships.
 It finds an exceptional application in maintaining linear Git history.